Capella87/capella-bucket/README.md

 * SQLite
 * SQLite3MultipleCiphers (Encryption support for SQLite3)
 * Sslyze (SSL/TLS scanner)
+* Txiki.js (A tiny JavaScript Runtime with QuickJS-Ng engine)
 * USBAsp-flash (Programming tool for Flash memory.
 Supports CH341A and so on)
 * Vim (Vi IMproved)
 * Wasmer (WebAssembly runtime by Wasmer)